Main Content

 Mike Haberland, Rutgers Cooperative Extension

 Mike Haberland is an associate professor and County Environmental Agent with Rutgers University Cooperative Extension.
-He uses applied research and collaborates with organizations to develop programs that assist in the creation, promotion, and education, of innovative environmental, sustainable community, and natural resource management practices.
+He uses applied research and collaborates with organizations to develop programs that assist in the creation, promotion, and education of innovative environmental, sustainable community and natural resource management practices.
 Mike uses beekeeping and the creation of native pollinator habitat for research and as a way to educate the public on the importance of pollinators.

 Debra Haberland, Working Girls Meadows